Updated: January 7, 2022 9:20:41 am

-Those in the age group of 18-44 years can register on CoWIN.
-Registrations opened on April 28 and are continuing; the registrations have started from 4:00 pm onward.
+Those in the age group of 18 to 44 years can register on CoWIN.
+Registrations opened on April 28 and are continuing.
 To register, you can log into the Co-WIN portal using the link http://www.cowin.gov.in and click on the “Register/Sign In yourself” tab to register for the COVID-19 vaccination.
 Alternatively, you can also register for vaccination through the Aarogya Setu App.

-Can I book my appointment for vaccination from May 1 onward?
+Can I book my appointment for vaccination from May 1?

 Yes, you can now book an appointment for vaccination on the Co-WIN portal provided a slot is available.
 Earlier, the link was open only for registration.
 The appointments or scheduling of vaccination has been made available from May 1 onward.
 Make sure you look for the 18-44 category while booking an appointment.